samyipsh/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * INDEXES allows multiple INDEX to be entered with each INDEX being separated with a space.<br>
-  e.g. if you specify `tag 1 2 3 cs2030`, it will tag first, second and third persons in the displayed contact list.
+  e.g. if you specify `tag 1 2 3 cs2030`, it will tag first, second and third contacts in the displayed contact list.

 </div>